Objectives of the service

 The relevant Thematic Domain of the Space4Rail call is the improvement of the attractiveness of the railway, as the project intends to implement new services for rail freight users based on space asset generated data.
 In doing so, the shippers and other stakeholders will be more inclined to rely on rail freight as the reliable, greener option to transport their good sold.

 Telemetry data for wagons is always capturing SatNav data as a minimum.
 Some telemetry players use SatCom to transmit the data from the sensors to the computing environment.
 Evonik and Ineos have already expressed their willingness to equip their UK based fleet with Ovinto ATEX devices.
-The current Ovinto SatCom provider now faces new-space challengers, which could potentially be viable technology provider for several applications to be developed based on the existing Ovinto patents.
+The current Ovinto SatCom provider now faces new-space challengers, who could potentially be viable technology provider for several applications to be developed based on the existing Ovinto patents.